Joao-Victor-RVG/IF-Goiano-Sistemas-Digitais/README.md

 <br>

-This repository stores all the files referring to the matter of Digital Systems
+This repository stores all the files referring to the subject of Digital Systems

 ## 📝 Licença / License